A roundtable of executives share the rewards they reap from their contingent labor management program.

 Marc Ensign and his team at Sonoco, a global supplier of innovative packaging solutions, experienced a major shift when they moved to a MSP program and VMS for the management of the company’s 2,000 annual contingent workers.
-The director, global category management, says prior to working with Superior Group, the company would rely on 55 or more temp agencies to place temp labor.
+The director, global category management, says prior to working with Broadleaf Results, the company would rely on 55 or more temp agencies to place temp labor.
 This led to various payment terms, fees, mark-ups, and a lot of jargon that was difficult to understand without third-party expertise.
 As Ensign says, “Most agency documentation doesn’t support the organization, it supports the agency.”

 Implementing the MSP program provided valuable insight into shifting the risk from Sonoco to the agency through contract language.
 “Risk reduction has been the biggest benefit,” he says.